Germany backs Greek bailout as Tsipras mulls early polls

 "There are two views in order to have a strengthened government - elections either before or after the first bailout review.
 It is a decision the prime minister will make," he told the state TV channel ERT.

-Former energy minister Panagiotis Lafazanis, who leads a hard-left faction within Syriza, has already taken a step toward breaking away from the party by calling for a new anti-bailout movement.
+Former energy minister Panagiotis Lafazanis, who leads a hard-left faction within Syriza, has already taken a step towards breaking away from the party by calling for a new anti-bailout movement.

 On Friday, support for the government from within its own coalition parties fell below 120 votes, the minimum needed to survive a confidence vote if some others abstain in the 300-seat parliament.